belle2/basf2/analysis/doc/MCMatching.rst

 Example of use
 --------------

 The two variables together allow the user not only to distinguish signal (correctly reconstructed) and background (incorrectly reconstructed) candidates, but also to study and identify various types of physics background (e.g. mis-ID, partly reconstructed decays, ...).
-To select candidates that have a certain flag set, you can use bitwise and to select only this flag from mcErrors and check if this value is non-zero: (mcErrors & MCMatching::c_MisID) 0= For use in a TTree selector, you'll need to use the integer value of the flag instead:
+To select candidates that have a certain flag set, you can use bitwise and to select only this flag from mcErrors and check if this value is non-zero: ``(mcErrors & MCMatching::c_MisID) != 0``.
+For use in a TTree selector, you'll need to use the integer value of the flag instead:

 .. code-block:: cpp